pcwerk/jurassic/README.md

 ## Capturing Artifacts

 In addition to the above tool sets, we provide here a few portable shell scripts that performs rudimentary artifact capture.
 For each of the scripts, the main control file is `config`.
-Note that default values can be used as-is.
-Customization is recommended for specific projects and should only be made in the `config` file.
+Note that default values can be used as-is; and if needed customization is recommended for specific projects and system and should only be made in the `config` and `config.$OS` files.

 ### Capture running processes